Antifuse: Antifuses in integrated circuits

-Antifuses are widely used to permanently program integrated circuits (ICs).
+Antifuses are widely used to permanently program integrated circuits.
+Antifuses may be used in programmable read-only memory (PROM).
+Each bit contains both a fuse and an anti-fuse and is programmed by triggering one of the two.
+This programming, performed after manufacturing, is permanent and irreversible and is a means of achieving what is referred to as "one-time programming" (OTP).

 Certain programmable logic devices (PLDs), such as structured ASICs, use fuse technology to configure logic circuits and create a customized design from a standard IC design.
-Antifuse PLDs are one time programmable in contrast to other PLDs that are SRAM-based and which may be reprogrammed to fix logic bugs or add new functions.
-Antifuse PLDs have advantages over SRAM based PLDs in that like ASICs, they do not need to be configured each time power is applied.
+Antifuse PLDs are one-time programmable in contrast to other PLDs that are SRAM-based and which may be reprogrammed to fix logic bugs or add new functions.
+Antifuse PLDs have advantages over SRAM-based PLDs in that like ASICs, they do not need to be configured each time power is applied.
 They may be less susceptible to alpha particles which can cause circuits to malfunction.
-Also circuits built via the antifuse's permanent conductive paths may be faster than similar circuits implemented in PLDs using SRAM technology.
-QuickLogic Corporation refers to their antifuses as "ViaLinks" because blown fuses create a connection between two crossing layers of wiring on the chip in the same way that a via on a printed circuit board creates a connection between copper layers.
+Also, circuits built via the antifuse's permanent conductive paths may be faster than similar circuits implemented in PLDs using SRAM technology.

-Antifuses may be used in programmable read-only memory (PROM).
-Each bit contains both a fuse and an antifuse and is programmed by triggering one of the two.
-This programming, performed after manufacturing, is permanent and irreversible.

 Dielectric antifuses

-Dielectric antifuses employ a very thin oxide barrier between a pair of conductors.
-Formation of the conductive channel is performed by a dielectric breakdown forced by a high voltage pulse.
+Dielectric anti-fuses employ a very thin oxide barrier between a pair of conductors.
+Formation of the conductive channel is performed by a dielectric breakdown forced by a high-voltage pulse.
 Dielectric antifuses are usually employed in CMOS and BiCMOS processes as the required oxide layer thickness is lower than those available in bipolar processes.